KeRNeLith/ImmediateReflection/README.md

 Both `ImmediateType`, `ImmediateField` and `ImmediateProperty` inherit from `ImmediateMember` which provide an API to check/get attributes that are applied respectively to a type, field or a property.

 All methods are accessible in their templated and not templated versions.
-Following some examples of methods accessibles:
+Following some examples of accessible methods:

 ```csharp
 ImmediateType type = ...;